nextbreakpoint/infrastructure-as-code/README.md

     jenkins.yourdomain.com

-Integrate your build pipeline with SonarQube and analyse your code:
+Integrate your build pipeline with SonarQube to analyse your code:

     sonarqube.yourdomain.com

-Integrate your build pipeline with Artifactory and manage your artifacts:
+Integrate your build pipeline with Artifactory to manage your artifacts:

     artifactory.yourdomain.com

 Deploy your application in ECS or EC2.
-You can manually deploy your application or create your own scripts.
+You can manually deploy your application or create scripts to run from Jenkins.
-Your application might use ZooKeeper, Kafka, Cassandra clusters or it might use any other resource reachable from a subnet.
+Your application might use Consul for service discovery.
+If your application is running in a Docker container managed by ECS, the logs will be automatically collected and sent to Logstash.
+Alternatively you can ship your logs directly to Logstash or use Filebeat to collect your logs.